 If blood pools in external hemorrhoid and forms a clot (thrombus), it can result in:

 Your doctor might be able to see external hemorrhoids.
-Diagnosing internal hemorrhoids might include an examination of your anal canal and rectum.
+Diagnosis of internal hemorrhoids might include an examination of your anal canal and rectum.